zingaya/zbx_processes_monitor/README.md

 ## Description

+This template allows you to monitor various processes and services running on a system using Zabbix agent.
+Define a list of processes to be monitored, and the LLD will create the items regardless if the processes are currently running or not.
+And optionally set critical processes, and memory thresholds using macros.
+Change the single item, that gets all the raw data, Zabbix active to passive based on your needs.

+## Overview

 This is a Zabbix template designed to monitor processes and services running on a system using the Zabbix agent (version 6.2 and later).

-## Overview

-This template allows you to monitor various processes and services running on a system using Zabbix agent.
-You can define a list of processes to be monitored and set critical processes using macros.
+Tested on Debian 8, 9, and 10, AlmaLinux 8.
+Should work for Windows.

-Please report issues or contribute on GitHub: [zbx_processes_monitor](https://github.com/zingaya/zbx_processes_monitor)
+Please report issues or contribute on GitHub: https://github.com/zingaya/zbx_processes_monitor

 ## Author